Ranwiesiel/Ranwiesiel/README.md

 - 📫 How to reach me ronggofc@gmail.com
 - 🏫 I'm currently study at University of Trunojoyo Madura

-Im new here, this is my first time im using github, hope so can understand this😄 So im a student (new) who study at University of Trunojoyo Madura And im majoring a Informatics Engineering in this college From now perhaps i will share what im interesting about If you want, you can teach me :3
+Im new here, this is my first time im using github, hope so can understand this😄</br>
+So im a student (new) who study at University of Trunojoyo Madura</br>
+And im majoring a Informatics Engineering in this college</br>
+From now perhaps i will share what im interesting about</br>
+If you want, you can teach me :3</br>

 <!---
 Ranwiesiel/Ranwiesiel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.